sarsenovic/TestCustomWidgets/README.md

 2.CustomViews
 ```
 ```
-Import fonts what you want to use in /src/main/assets/fonts
+Import fonts which you want to use in /src/main/assets/fonts
 ```
 <com.example.testcustomwidgetslibrary.CustomTextView
         android:layout_width="wrap_content"